syncfusion-content/windowsforms-docs/WindowsForms/PivotChart/FAQ/How-to-set-the-Color-Palette-for-a-Chart.md

 ---
 layout: post
-title: How to set the Color Palette for a Chart
+title: How to set the Color Palette for a Chart | WindowsForms | Syncfusion
 description: How to set the Color Palette for a Chart
 platform: WindowsForms
 control: PivotChart